hyperf/hyperf/docs/en/watcher.md

 ## Startup

-Because of the directory structure, the command has to be run in the project root directory.
+Because of the directory structure, the start command has to be run in the root directory of project.

 ```bash
 php bin/hyperf.php server:watch